Your high-performing employee is acting strange.

 Tip #3: Encourage personal projects

 In addition to giving your employees new experiences within the company, encourage them to pursue passions in their personal lives.
 For example, if your employee loves writing, suggest they try freelancing or offer to provide feedback on their personal work.
 Managers might feel alarmed by this piece of advice.
 But what if they end up liking what they do outside of work more and leave the company?

 That’s a fair concern: after all, a survey by MTV found that 78% of millennials believe it’s important to have a side project that could become a different career.
 Yet companies in this day and age are very tolerant of this type of side hustle.
 Side projects ensure employees have at least one source of fulfillment - even if it’s not from work - that could reignite creativity and enthusiasm in other aspects of their lives.
 And yes, while there’s a chance an employee will leave if they find their “work outside of work” more fulfilling, this is something that would have happened down the line regardless of your actions.
 Either way, your employee will be grateful for your support.

 Don’t let something as avoidable as boredom be the reason why your best employees leave.
 Millennials, in particular, are a generation that have a higher expectation of being fulfilled by what they do.
 So make sure you, as their manager, do everything in your power to connect them to the right opportunities.

-On the note of empowering employees to pursue their passions, consider rewarding with Blueboard experiential rewards.
+On the note of empowering employees to pursue their passions, consider employee rewarding with Blueboard experiential employee rewards.
 Their choice from our catalog of hand-curated experiences is sure to get their creative juices flowing - experiences like Intro to DJing, learning to surf or roll pasta, or learning a new language.
-See our most popular experiential rewards here.
+See our most popular experiential employee rewards here.